sower-j/modding-guides/mo2-rootbuilder.md

     ![Rootbuilder ENB01](./images/mo2-rootbuilder-enb01.png)

-1. We only need `d3d11.dll` and `d3dcompiler_46e.dll` for this install.
+1. We only need `d3d11.dll` and `d3dcompiler_46e.dll` for this install (same for Skyrim).
 Move them into the new `Root` folder and uncheck everything else.

     ![Rootbuilder ENB02](./images/mo2-rootbuilder-enb02.png)